Pranav3608/GPT-3_EarningCallsAndInvestorReports_Analyzer/README.md

 - **scikit-learn**
 - **networkx**

-You can install these dependencies by running the following command:

-bashCopy code

-pip install streamlit openai numpy base64 uuid azure-storage-blob nltk scikit-learn networkx
+All of these dependencies have been mentioned in the requirements file in the repository.

 **Usage**